digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/installation.rst

 - ``participant.conf``: a participant node configuration
-- ``sequencer.conf``, ``mediator.conf``, ``manager.conf``: a sequencer, mediator, and manager node configuration for a Daml Enterprise synchronizer deployment.
+- ``sequencer.conf``, ``mediator.conf``, ``manager.conf``: a sequencer, mediator, and manager node configuration for a Daml Enterprise sync domain deployment.
-- ``domain.conf``: an embedded synchronizer, which runs the three synchronizer processes in one node (the only open source synchronizer option).
+- ``domain.conf``: an embedded sync domain, which runs the three sync domain processes in one node (the only open source sync domain option).
-- ``sandbox.conf``: a simple setup for a single participant node connected to a single synchronizer node, using in-memory stores for testing.
+- ``sandbox.conf``: a simple setup for a single participant node connected to a single sync domain node, using in-memory stores for testing.

 In addition, you'll find the following files and directories: